 I experimented with eliminating the dairy items and then re-introducing them into my diet weeks later and realized they indeed were the problem.
 These are the types of examples outlined in the books.
 What else was I eating and how did it affect my body?!

 Since I was about thirteen years old I have battled acne.
 And with each breakout I have wondered endlessly why I have it and when will it finally leave me alone?
 No medicines, internal or external, have had long-lasting success on my skin.
 I was constantly looking for the next new thing to treat the skin that always seemed to betray me.
 Acne has been deeply frustrating and aggressively threatens my self-esteem.
+But the books I was reading and other articles I found stated how eating a meat heavy diet impacts the skin and digestive system.
+Could it be that a plant-based diet would help or even cure the acne?
+Because I have tried everything, yes I do mean everything, becoming a vegan would definitely be worth it.

 So what do you think?
 Do you think become a Vegan can solve skin or digestive problems?
 How did Jemila's family respond to this whole Veganism confusion?
 Was it deemed acceptable?
 Did she develop severe Anemia?
 Read Part 2 to find out